aosabook/500lines/modeller/chapter.md

 is sufficient for our purposes.
 If we wanted a more full featured library for window management and user interaction, we would consider using a full windowing toolkit like GTK or Qt.

 ### Rendering the Scene
 With a basic understanding of OpenGL, let's examine how to render the `Scene` to the screen.
-We start by creating a class, `Viewer`, to manage interaction with OpenGL.
+We start by creating a class, `Viewer`, to manage interaction with OpenGL and drive the rest of the modeller.
-We use a single `Viewer` instance, and it is the driver of the rest of the program's behaviour.
+We use a single `Viewer` instance, which manages window creation, rendering, and contains the main loop for our program.
 In the initialization process for the Viewer, we create the GUI window and initialize OpenGL.
 The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
 It sets